Lo-Fi Python

 { 'sheet_name'!A:D, 'sheet_name'!T:X, 'sheet_name'!Z:AA}

-Google sheets recognizes this format of bracket enclosed ranges of columns to select into your dataset.
+Google Sheets recognizes this format of bracket enclosed ranges of columns to select into your dataset.
 In the next example, you can see this applied.

 Conditionally Select a Range of Cells from a Dataset with SORTN, FILTER, and REGEXMATCH